Smooth profinite groups, III: the Smoothness Theorem

 Let $G$ be a profinite group and $p$ be a prime.
-Five years ago, we began working on a mathematical project rooted in the following belief.\\
+A decade ago, we began working on a mathematical project rooted in the following belief.\\

-(B): The (surjectivity part of the) Norm Residue Isomorphism Theorem is a consequence of Kummer theory for fields.\\
+(B): The Norm Residue Isomorphism Theorem follows from mod $p^2$ Kummer theory for fields.\\

-Recall that the Norm Residue Isomorphism Theorem, also known as the Bloch-Kato Conjecture, was proved by Rost, Suslin, Voevodsky and Weibel, by applying motivic cohomology to norm varieties \cite{HW}.
+Recall that the Norm Residue Isomorphism Theorem, formerly the Milnor-Bloch-Kato Conjecture, was proved by Rost, Suslin, Voevodsky and Weibel, by applying motivic cohomology to norm varieties \cite{HW}.

-With the two previous articles of this series in hand, we can now show that belief (B) is correct, even beyond Galois cohomology: it is accurate in the broader context of $(1,\infty)$-cyclotomic pairs.
+With the two previous articles of this series in hand, we can now show that belief (B) is correct, even beyond Galois cohomology: it is accurate in the broader context of smooth profinite groups, introduced in \cite{DCF0}.

-We build on these ealier works to achieve its proof: applying the Uplifting Theorem \cite[Theorem 14.1]{F2}, we provide lifting statements for mod $p$ cohomology of a smooth profinite group.
-Notably, we show with the \textit{Filtered Lifting Theorem} (Theorem \ref{FilLiftTh}) that, given a $(1,1)$-smooth profinite group $G$ and a perfect $(\mathbb{F}_p,G)$-algebra $A$, filtered exact sequences of $G$-bundles over $A$ lift to their analogues over $\W_2(A)$.
-A key ingredient here is a process developped in \cite{DF}, to parametrize higher cohomology groups $H^n(G,.)$ with abelian coefficients, by cohomology sets $H^1(G,.)$ with non-abelian coefficients.\\

-We can then derive from the \textit{Filtered Lifting Theorem} our \textit{Smoothness Theorem} (Theorem \ref{SmoothTh}).
-It states that $(1,1)$-smooth profinite groups are $(n,1)$-smooth and that if $(G,\mathbb{Z}_p(1))$ is a $(1,\infty)$-cyclotomic pair, it is $(n,1)$-cyclotomic, for any $n\geq 1$.
+Using the algebro-geometric tools developed in \cite{F2} (notably the Uplifting Pattern) we prove the \textit{Smoothness Theorem} (Theorem \ref{SmoothTh}), a lifting result for mod $p$ cohomology of smooth profinite groups.
+It states that a $(1,1)$-cyclotomic pair is $(n,1)$-cyclotomic, for any $n\geq 1$. \\